BenchLabs/bench-technology-handbook/culture-and-principles.md

 It's that simple: one conversation changes the culture, and another may correct its course.

 So, as culture creators, it is up to us to observe the conversations that we're part of.
-We must then ask ourselves: "are these conversations consistent with the culture I'm committed to creating?"
+We must then assess: "are these conversations consistent with the culture I'm committed to creating?"
 If they aren't, it's up to us to make sure the our suubsequent conversations put us back on track.

 ## Culture at scale with principles

 At the time this is written, Bench has over 500 employees distributed across North America.
-At this scale—in order to be able to ask "are these conversations consistent with the culture I'm committed to creating?"—we must explicitly define our culture.
+At this scale—in order to be able to assess "are these conversations consistent with the culture I'm committed to creating?"—we must explicitly define our culture.
 This is why we have cultural principles.

 First, let's look at the Bench Principles: